tappiola/metrics-app/README.md

 2. Install dependencies: `npm i`
 3. Start frontend: `npm start`

+### Logging in

+Once application is started and DB seed is performed, the following creds can be used for logging in:
+`test@test.com / SamplePass`

 ### Running frontend tests

 Sample frontend tests are implemented using Cypress.